Portland Press Herald: Awards

 In 2006, the paper received a Missouri Lifestyle Journalism Award for General Excellence, Class III.

 In 2012, Maine Sunday Telegram reporter Colin Woodard received a George Polk Award in the "Education Reporting" category "for detailing how online education companies steered development of Maine’s digital education policies."

-In 2016, Colin Woodard of the Portland Press Herald/Maine Sunday Telegram was a finalist for the 2016 Pulitzer Prize in Explanatory Reporting for his "compelling account of dramatic ecological changes occurring in the warming ocean region from Nova Scotia to Cape Cod."
+In 2016, Colin Woodard of the Portland Press Herald was a finalist for the 2016 Pulitzer Prize in Explanatory Reporting for his "compelling account of dramatic ecological changes occurring in the warming ocean region from Nova Scotia to Cape Cod."

-In 2016, Portland Press Herald/Maine Sunday Telegram reporters Whit Richardson and Steve Mistler received a Gerald Loeb Award for their 2015 series "Payday at the Mill" in the "Local" category.
+In 2016, the Portland Press Herald reporters Whit Richardson and Steve Mistler received a Gerald Loeb Award for their 2015 series "Payday at the Mill" in the "Local" category.
 The series detailed a lack of accountability in the Maine New Markets Capital Investment program, a state tax-incentive program.

 Editorial stance

 The newspaper's predecessor, the Portland Daily Press, was formed as a pro-Republican newspaper in an era when most American newspapers had strong political allegiances.
 In the 1920s, under Guy P. Gannett's leadership, the newspaper adopted a more balanced editorial approach, and today the news and opinion sections of the paper are separate.

 In 1929 and 1930, the Portland Press Herald and the Portland Evening News "waged an editorial war" about the Kellogg–Briand Pact and the 1930 London Conference on naval arms limitations: the Evening News took a pacifist view, arguing in favor of the Pact; the Press Herald took the opposite view, calling the Pact "a delusion and a dream."
 This dispute illustrated a political chasm within the Maine Republican Party at the time between "Old Guard regulars" and pacifists.

-Later in the 20th century, the Press Herald was regarded as having a more liberal and pro-Democratic editorial stance than the Bangor Daily News, which leaned toward conservatism and Republicans.
+Later in the 20th century, the Press Herald was regarded as having a more liberal and pro-Democratic editorial stance than the Bangor Daily News, which once leaned toward conservatism and Republicans.
 Over its history, however, the Press Herald "has covered and endorsed candidates of various political persuasions, including independents Angus King, who was elected governor in 1994 and 1998, and Eliot Cutler, who came in second in the 2010 gubernatorial campaign."
 The Press Herald endorsed conservative Republican candidates (Dean Scontras and Jason Levesque) in both of Maine's congressional districts in 2010.
 They were defeated by the Democratic incumbents, Chellie Pingree and Mike Michaud.
 In the 2016 presidential election, the paper's editorial board endorsed Democratic candidate Hillary Clinton.
 The paper endorsed an override of Governor Paul LePage's veto of L.D.
 1504, a pro-solar energy bill.